Best AI Inpainting Tools for Selected-Area Edits in 2026

 Who should use it

 Use Gemini or Nano Banana-style editing when you want fast prompt-based changes and conversational iteration.
-Use PixVerse when the same job also needs selected areas, reference images, and model choice in one workflow.
+Move to a region-based workflow when the same job also needs selected areas, reference images, and tighter background preservation.

 5. Pixelcut AI Replace: Best for Ecommerce Object Replacement